Giving undergraduate students from all majors the skills they need to make a meaningful, sustainable, and impactful difference.

 Complete one of the following:

-- MSB 491R with Curtis Lefrandt: Living a Meaningful Life (two credit hours)
+- MSB 491R section with Curtis Lefrandt: Living a Meaningful Life (2.0 credits; Winter)

-- Crocker Innovation Fellowship (six credit hours over two semesters; starts Winter semester)
+- Crocker Innovation Fellowship (6.0 credit hours over two semesters; starts Winter semester)

 - Design Kit: The Course for Human Centered Design (This is a free online course.
-To receive credit, you will need to assemble a team of two to six people, and upload your certificate of completion to the Ballard Scholar approval process.)
+To receive credit, you will need to upload your certificate of completion to the Ballard Scholar approval process.)

 Complete one of the following: